MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ### Build and test the code again

-Now it's time to test the program again to make sure everything works properly.
+Test the program again to make sure everything works properly.

 1. Press **Ctrl+F5** to rebuild and start the app.